What is CAATE?

 The Commission on Accreditation of Athletic Training Education (CAATE) is a non-profit association headquartered in the State of Texas.
 It is approved by the Council of Higher Education (CHEA).

-CAATE provides accreditation for Professional, Post-Professional and Residency Programs in Athletic Training Education after evaluating these educational programs with the established standards.
+CAATE provides accreditation for Professional, Post-Professional, and Residency Programs in Athletic Training Education after evaluating these educational programs with the established standards.

-The Commission aims to enhance health care practices for the betterment of the general public and professionals in the field through improvement of AT Education.
+The Commission aims to enhance health care practices for the betterment of the general public and professionals in the field through the improvement of AT Education.

 source - pinterest.com